 Inky pHAT Driver

-Inky pHAT is a 212x104 pixel e-paper display, available in red/black/white, yellow/black/white and black/white.
-It’s great for nametags and displaying very low frequency information such as a daily calendar or weather overview.
+Inky pHAT is a 250x122 pixel e-paper display, available in red/black/white, yellow/black/white and black/white.
+It's great for nametags and displaying very low frequency information such as a daily calendar or weather overview.

-The Python pip package is named inky, install with:
+The Python pip package is named inky, on the Raspberry Pi install with:

 from inky import InkyPHAT